BrVer/brver.github.io/_posts/2019-03-25-performance_practices.md

 excerpt: list of simple, yet effective practices
 ---
 **Disclaimer:**
-Below is the draft containing the list of practices I shared with less experienced devs in 2018/2019
+Below is a draft containing a list of practices I shared with less experienced devs in 2018/2019

 ---
 ![main_image](/assets/images/performance_presentation/main_image.jpg)

-**There's a specific set of practices, which will help you to eliminate most of the performance problems**
+**There's a specific set of practices that will help you eliminate most performance problems**

 ## Agenda
 **Part 1: practices**